Woosmap/woosmap-react-examples/store-locator/README.md

-Advanced example
+Store Locator example
 ---

-Display a Woosmap Map tiled view with a Localities Searchbox
+Display a Woosmap Map tiled view with a Localities search box and an InfoWindow on store selection

 ![Demo Advanced](./advanced.jpg)